JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-concurrency-overview.md

 >
 {type="note"}

-When you extend your development experience from Android to Kotlin Multiplatform Mobile, you will encounter a different state and concurrency model for iOS.
+When you extend your development experience from Android to Kotlin Multiplatform for mobile, you will encounter a different state and concurrency model for iOS.
 This is a Kotlin/Native model that compiles Kotlin code to native binaries that can run without a virtual machine, for example on iOS.

 Having mutable memory available to multiple threads at the same time, if unrestricted, is known to be risky and prone to error.